Bits-to-Photon: End-to-End Learned Scalable Point Cloud Compression for Direct Rendering: Experiments

 \subsection{Bit-rate, Complexity, and Distortion Tradeoff}

-In a volumetric streaming system, there is usually a tradeoff among the bandwidth consumption, decoding and rendering complexity, and the rendering quality.
-We study this tradeoff comparing the baseline methods and B2P with the 8iVFB dataset.
+Table~\ref{tab:tradeoff} compares rate, rendering quality and complexity (in terms of running time) of different methods with the 8iVFB dataset.
 Our evaluation is conducted on a desktop computer with an Intel i7-9700K CPU and an NVIDIA RTX 4080 Super GPU.
 B2P, SparsePCGC, Global-Parameter Gaussian-based rendering, 3DAC and Pointersect are using both CPU and GPU, where the neural networks parts are running on GPU.
 G-PCC is running on CPU.

-We show the benchmarking results in Table~\ref{tab:tradeoff}.
 As shown, B2P shows better R-D performance than compared methods at a lower decoding latency.
 We have the following observations: \begin{itemize} \item B2P decoding and rendering at octree level 8 already achieves better R-D performance than G-PCC at level 9.
-Although given a better point cloud renderer (Pointersect), the rendering distortion can be further reduced with the same reconstructed point cloud from G-PCC, the rendering complexity is too high for a real-time 6-DoF display. \item Learning based codec achieves better R-D performance than G-PCC, but the color coding part (3DAC) is still very complex. \item B2P provides better rendering quality by further decode one more level in the octree, as an enhancement layer.
-Although the decoding time will increase (but still substantially lower than G-PCC and 3DAC), since B2P is scalable, we may conduct region-adaptive enhancement layer decoding in a real application and achieve a better tradeoff between complexity and R-D performance.
-We leave this as a promising future work. \end{itemize}
+Although given a better point cloud renderer (Pointersect), the rendering distortion can be further reduced with the same reconstructed point cloud, the rendering complexity is too high for real-time 6-DoF viewing. \item Learning based codec achieves better R-D performance than G-PCC, but the color coding part (3DAC) is still very complex. \item B2P provides better rendering quality by further decode one more level in the octree, as an enhancement layer. \end{itemize}

-We further analyze the bit-rate consumption by B2P at each of the hierarchical coding levels (7, 8, and 9), shown in Table~\ref{tab:entropy}.
-We observe that level 8 generally takes the largest portion of the bits, while level 9 does not take as much.
-This suggests that there are more unpredictable information at level 8 from level 7 features, while level 9 features can be predicted from level 8 features quite well.
-We will explore improvement of feature prediction from level 7 to level 8 as a future work.
-On the other hand, the unconditional coding at level 7 consumes about 10\% of the bit-rate, but the portion is larger with a lower $\lambda$.
-This suggests that further improvements can be made to coding the coarser levels to improve performance at a lower bit-rate region.